 - Her fingers were icicles after playing outside.

 - Her long hair was a flowing golden river.

 - The children were flowers grown in concrete gardens.

 - You are my sunshine.

-- The moon is a white balloon.
+- The moon was a white balloon floating over the city.

 - The road ahead was a ribbon stretching across the desert.

 - The park was a lake after the rain.